 There are a variety of editorial truisms: long sentences are hard to read; lists should be parallel; consistency is good.
 This wisdom is taught, and it's reinforced by personal experience; editors are themselves readers, after all, and they monitor their own reactions when reading.

-However, there isn't always hard data that editors can point to to support what experience and insight tells them is true.
+However, there isn't always hard, empirical data that editors can point to to support what experience and insight tells them is true.
 But sometimes there is, and just this week I ran across something that underscores the editorial push toward consistency, and I was pretty excited about it.

 I'm in a linguistics class right now, and one of our lectures was by the linguist Gareth Carrol, who uses eye-tracking studies to understand how people read.
 He started his lecture by noting that people do not read smoothly across the page, line by line.
 They stop on words (fixations); they jump (saccades); they back up (regressions).
 By studying what's happening with these movements, linguists can determine where people are having trouble with a text, and importantly, where they're not.